There are a lot more Star Wars movies on the way. Today we're going to look at every upcoming movie confirmed and in development.

 Boba Fett Movie

 In August, it was revealed Lucasfilm was beginning to actually work on an Obi-Wan Kenobi spinoff.
 The character is another popular one, and there are serious hopes Ewan McGregor will reprise the role.
-According to initial reports, Oscar-nominated director Stephen Daldry is in talks to head up the project.
+According to initial reports, Oscar-nominated director Stephen Daldry was in talks to direct, but he has since left.

 Sources have indicated the film has a working title of "Joshua Tree".
 Fans of U2 will recognize this as the name of a much-loved album, whose cover features Zabriskie Point in Southern California’s Death Valley.
 That location was used by Lucas to film scenes set in Tatooine in A New Hope, leading fans to expect that the film will be set during Kenobi's self-imposed exile to Tatooine.